GIScience/gis-training-resource-center/content/Modul_8/en_qgis_modul_8_ex1.md

     - Whats the used CRS?

 6. Now we want to explore the different ways of visualizing a raster and find the optimal visualization for our DEM.
 Open the layer styling panel by right clicking on the top toolbar and ticking the box `Layer Styling Panel`.
 The panel very similar to the one dislayed when visualizing Vectordata.
     1. Open the dropdown menu right below the layer name.
 There are six visualization modes you can choose from.
 Try each of them and take a guess which one would be suitable.
-You can find mor information about the visualization modes **here**

 ```{figure} /fig/mod8_ex1_visualisationmodes.png
 ---